HCOs & Patients

 - World Health Organization (WHO) – provides up to date information from an international perspective around COVID-19.

 - List of helpful resources for maintaining your mental health during social isolation.

-Here are a list of email updates about COVID-19 that have been sent out to Health Consumer Organisations by Medicines Australia:
+Here are a list of recent email updates about COVID-19 that have been sent out to Health Consumer Organisations by Medicines Australia: